DDoS/ParallelProgrammingLabs/lab3/report/report.md

 ### 2.0.
 CUDA implementation

-Describe use of surface object API in `grid.cu` here.
-Advantages: makes read and write addressing easier, better modelling of simulation data because it is designed for multidimensional arrays.
+In the CUDA implementation of lab 2, instead of using a texture object, we used a surface object in `grid.cu`.
+There are a few advantages of using this type of object.
+First of all, this makes the read and write operations easier for the GPU.
+It is also more fit for the purpose of this lab since it is designed for multidimensional arrays, which makes it a better model for our drum simulation.

 ### 2.1.
 Performance analysis

-Two different GPUs.
-More streaming multiprocessors makes it faster, compare the number for each model.
+We also used two differenet GPU for this lab and analyzed each performance with respect to a 4 by 4 grid and a 512 by 512 grid.

-Time measured with bash `time` command.
+For the timing analysis, as done in lab 2, we used the `time` bash command to measure our time.

 ### 2.2.
 4 by 4 grid